RapidAPI/DevRel-Stack-Data/learn/posts/rapidapi-hub-provider/security.md

 This is the maximum allowed size of a request.

 **It can be less than or equal to 50 MB**, which is the default value.
 If left empty or configured as 0, the default value is applied.
-The request size includes request line, header, and request body.
+The request size includes the request line, header, and request body.

 ### Proxy Timeout Setting